leftmove/paul-graham/README.md

 # Features

-- Checks for updates every minute by caching results every minute.
+- Checks for updates every minute.
-- Includes the full text of the essays.
+- Includes the full text of each essay.
 - Includes the publication date of each essay.
 - Includes the URL and title of each essay.
 - Self-host possible.